henryliu18/Oracle-DB-Installer/README.md

 # Oracle-database-installation
-A project for Oracle database installation from 8i to 18c
+Your Oracle database automated installer from 8i to 18c